“We’re on a mission to bring smarter financial services to everybody, regardless of age or net worth.”

 You can see from this screenshot how easy it is to keep track of your automated investing (your best option for building wealth according to most studies) and/or do a one-off shot of cash.

-Because our readers are right in the sweet spot of potential Wealthsimple customers they have decided to extend a special offer to our readers.
-If you click here and open an account, Wealthsimple will pay any fees associated with moving your investment accounts over to them, and manage up to $20,000 for free for two full years.
+Because our readers are right in the sweet spot of potential Wealthsimple customers they have decided to extend a special promo offer code as part of our Wealthsimple Review.
+If you click here and open an account, Wealthsimple will pay any fees associated with moving your investment accounts over to them, and manage up to $10,000 for free for two full years.
 It will literally cost you nothing to try this fresh new approach to investing in Canada.